Fried Pork Chops

 Ingredients to make southern fried pork chops in white bowls on a white background

-• Black pepper: This balances the salt with a mild bounce of heat.
+• Black pepper: This balances the salt with some mild heat.

-• Ground garlic powder: This adds a savory depth of flavor to the flour mixture.
+• Ground garlic powder: I like adding a bit more savory flavor to our flour mixture with this.

 How to Make Fried Pork Chops